-Property damage liability covers expenses for damage to property that belongs to other party/parties involved in an accident the policyholder was found at fault for.
+Property damage liability covers expenses for damage to property that belongs to another party/parties involved in an accident the policyholder was found at fault for.
 Property damaged in an accident is usually another car, but it can be many different types of objects, such as a fence or house.
-Additionally, property damage liability covers the legal fees of the policyholder if they’re sued over damages from the accident.
+Additionally, property damage liability covers the legal fees of the policyholder if they're sued over damages from the accident.

-How liability is displayed on a policy
+How is liability displayed on a policy?

 In most cases, car insurance companies group bodily injury and property damage liability together when your limits are displayed on your policy.
 It'll be grouped with three dollar amounts representing the maximum amount your insurance company will pay for that type of damage.

 Typically, the first amount displayed is your bodily injury liability limit per person, the second is your bodily injury liability limit per accident and the third is your property damage limit per accident.
-For example, if your liability is shown as $100,000/$300,000/$50,000 or 100/300/50, you have limits of up to $100,000 for bodily injury per person, $300,000 for bodily injury per accident if more than one person is injured and $50,000 for property damage per accident.
+For example, if your liability is shown as $100,000/$300,000/$50,000 or 100/300/50, you have limits of up to $100,000 for bodily injury per person, $300,000 for bodily injury per accident if more than one person is injured, and $50,000 for property damage per accident.